Naagin 3: Ekta Kapoor Introduces Fans To The First Naagin; Fans Say No One Can Replace Mouni Roy!

 Ekta Kapoor's supernatural show, Naagin, that starred Mouni Roy, Adaa Khan, Arjun Bijlani and Sudha Chandra in the lead roles, became one of the super hit shows on television.
 The show became a big competition for other shows as it topped the TRP charts.

-After the successful run of Naagin, the producer introduced Season 2, with same cast, except Arjun Bijlani (who was replaced by Karanvir Bohra).
+After the successful run of Naagin, the producer introduced season 2, with same cast, except Arjun Bijlani (who was replaced by Karanvir Bohra).
 This too saw a successful run.
 Now, Naagin 3 is all set to hit the television screen soon, with a new cast.
 The promo was also released Colors TV.

 New Cast Of Naagin 3